 A short bob is a popular choice with curly girls whose hair texture is a bit on the thin side.
 Fair enough, since it provides your thin hair with plenty of bouncy volume.
 This lady has gone combo: apart from the shorter cut, she went for dark roots that are known for visually adding that stunning dimension and volume.

-This bob with curly bangs looks very relaxed and casual.
+This short bob with curly bangs looks very relaxed and casual.
 The great shape of this hair is the result of elaborate layering and glazing, while bangs falling over the forehead make this look way hotter.

 If your long and thin curly hair has been giving you hard times, consider shorter blonde curls to enhance natural texture.
 An A-line bob with blonde highlights works like magic: it gives your thin locks tons of volume and cool bounce.